Club: Valencia CF | Opening: 1923 | Capacity: 55,000 seats

 History and description

-The stadium opened on the 20th of May 1923 with a friendly between Valencia and Levante.
-Initially the stadium could house 17,000 fans, but this was quickly increased to 25,000.
-During the Spanish civil war the stadium served as a concentration camp and junk yard.
-Not much remained of the stadium after the war.
+Estadio de Mestalla opened on the 20th of May 1923 with a friendly between Valencia and Levante.
+It could initially hold 17,000 fans, but was quickly expanded to a capacity of 25,000.

-If you arrive by car from the north, the A7 motorway (which connects Valencia with Barcelona) will bring you almost directly to the stadium.
+If arriving by car from the north, the A7 motorway (which connects Valencia with Barcelona) will bring you almost directly to the stadium.
 Get off the A7 by taking the V-21 into town, and once the motorway turns into a normal avenue all you have to do is drive straight on until you see the stadium on your right.

-Arriving from the A3 direction Madrid, take the Avenida del Cid into town.
+If arriving from the A3 direction Madrid, take the Avenida del Cid into town.
 Turn left after the hospital and right at where the old Tùria riverbed begins.
 Follow the riverbed park for several kilometres until you see the Calatrava bridge.
 Cross the bridge and you have reached the stadium.

 Address: Avenida Suecia s/n, 46010 Valencia

-Relevant Internet links:
+Relevant Internet links